cabforum/code-signing/docs/CSBR.md

 #### 6.2.7.2  Private key storage for Timestamp Authorities

-1. If the CA issues Code Signing Certificates, then the CA MUST operate a Timestamp Authority that complies with RFC 3161.
-CAs MUST recommend to Subscribers that they use the CA's Timestamp Authority to timestamp signed code.
-2. A Timestamp Authority MUST protect its signing key using a process that is at least to FIPS 140-2 Level 3, Common Criteria EAL 4+ (ALC\_FLR.2), or higher.
+A Timestamp Authority MUST protect its signing key using a process that is at least to FIPS 140-2 Level 3, Common Criteria EAL 4+ (ALC\_FLR.2), or higher.
 The CA MUST protect its signing operations in accordance with the CA/Browser Forum's Network Security Guidelines.
-Any changes to its signing process MUST be an auditable event.
-3. The Timestamp Authority MUST ensure that clock synchronization is maintained when a leap second occurs.
-A Timestamp Authority MUST synchronize its timestamp server at least every 24 hours with a UTC(k) time source.
-The timestamp server MUST automatically detect and report on clock drifts or jumps out of synchronization with UTC.
-Clock adjustments of one second or greater MUST be auditable events.

 #### 6.2.7.3  Private key storage for Signing Services